bal-agates/python-gdcm-examples/README.md

 15) Need appropriate input dataset.
 16) Programmatic error.
 The var image used before being set.
 17) Line 68, bv is None with my dataset.
+18) Fails with `'DataElement' object has no attribute 'GetSequenceOfItems'`

 ### Error outputs